connectrpc/connectrpc.com/src/content/docs/docs/protocol.md

 assume that all clients accept "identity" as their least preferred encoding.
 Server implementations may choose to accept the full HTTP quality value syntax for **Accept-Encoding**, but client implementations must restrict themselves to sending the easy-to-parse subset outlined above.
-Servers should treat **Accept-Encoding** as a list of equal preference and decide an appropriate encoding based on it.
+Servers must use the same encoding as **Content-Encoding** when it is not identity.
+When it is identity, servers should treat **Accept-Encoding** as a list of equal preference and decide an appropriate encoding based on it.

 If the client uses an unsupported **Compression-Query** value, servers should return an error with code "unimplemented" and a message listing the supported encodings.